U.K. will transfer two minehunters to Ukraine

 U.K. will transfer two minehunters to UkraineWritten by Nick Blenkey

 The U.K. and Norway are to lead a new Maritime Capability Coalition to support Ukraine.
-As part of the initiative, the U.K. will transfer two Royal Navy Sandown class minehunters to the Ukrainian Navy along with 20 Viking Amphibious vehicles and 23 raiding craft
+As part of the initiative, the U.K. will transfer two Royal Navy Sandown class minehunters to the Ukrainian Navy along with 20 Viking Amphibious vehicles and 23 raiding craft.

 The new coalition will deliver long-term support to Ukraine, including training, equipment, and infrastructure to bolster security in the Black Sea.